-This rule, although still evolving, is reflected in principle fifteen of the Rio Declaration, which states that where there are warnings of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation
+Although still evolving, this rule is reflected in principle fifteen of the Rio Declaration, which states that where there are warnings of severe or irreversible damage, lack of complete scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental pollution degradation.

 The Subsidiarity Principle

-This reflects the preference for making decisions at the lowest level of government or social organization where the issue can be effectively managed – decisions made at the local level are often viewed as more likely to take account of local environmental conditions and the opinions of the local people who often bear the highest environmental costs of development.
+This reflects the preference for making decisions at the lowest level of government or social organisation where the issue can be effectively managed – decisions made at the local level are often viewed as more likely to take account of local environmental conditions and the opinions of the local people who often bear the highest ecological costs of development.

 Pollution Prevention Pays Principle

-This environmental law encourages Industry to invest positively to prevent pollution
+This environmental law encourages Industries to invest positively to prevent pollution.

 Also read: What if Fishes go Extinct